 - > Our safeguarding policy and our staff Code of Conduct are reviewed at least annually.
-An addendum or appendices may be added during periods of crisis to reflect changes in circumstance. - ➤ We operate safer recruitment and selection practices in accordance with Part Three of KCSIE 2023, including appropriate use of references and checks on new staff, volunteers and contractors.
-This is monitored by our Administration Co-Ordinator. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors, and these are in line with KCSIE and Local Authority procedures.
+An addendum or appendices may be added during periods of crisis to reflect changes in circumstance. - We operate safer recruitment and selection practices in accordance with Part 3 of KCSIE 2024, including appropriate use of references and checks on new staff, volunteers and contractors.
+This is monitored by our Administration Co-Ordinator. - ➤ We will ensure that new checks are carried out on existing staff, as a matter of good practice, as determined by our Governing Body.
+Where staff have given consent, checks will be made using the update service. - We will carry out annual self-declaration relating to criminal convictions incurred since previous criminal record check/Disclosure and Barring Service (DBS) check. - It is the expectation of the local authority that DBS for existing staff will be renewed every three years in line with MCC local agreement. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors, and these are in line with KCSIE and Local Authority procedures.
 We will work with the LADO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children, and contractors who are in contact with children and young people, receive appropriate training and information about the safeguarding processes.
 All staff have an annual safeguarding update and every two years receive level 1 safeguarding training.
 All staff are provided with the KCSIE part 1 annually and sign to say they have read the document. - There is appropriate challenge and QA of the safeguarding policies and procedures.
-All policies and procedures are shared with the safeguarding team and with the safeguarding governor to discuss and decide on best practice. - > There is suitable challenge of online safety so that online education duties are fulfilled. - Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.
+All policies and procedures are shared with the safeguarding team and with the safeguarding governor to discuss and decide on best practice. - There is suitable challenge of online safety so that online education duties are fulfilled. - > Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.